ABU Song Festival 2025

-The ABU TV Song Festival 2025 was the fourteenth annual edition of the ABU TV Song Festival.
+The ABU Song Festival 2025 was the fourteenth annual edition of the ABU Song Festival.
 The program was hosted in Mongolia with Mongolian State Academic Drama Theatre, Ulaanbaatar as its venue.

-This year the Festival will be held in Ulaanbaatar as a non-competitive celebration of popular music representing the geographical and cultural expanse of the Asia-Pacific region.
-At the heart of the Festival will be an one and a half hour concert (“Festival Concert”).
-With the robust cooperation of ABU member organizations, the Festival will showcase top solo or group talents hailing from an array of national music scenes.
+The Festival was held in Ulaanbaatar as a non-competitive celebration of popular music representing the geographical and cultural expanse of the Asia-Pacific region.
+At the heart of the Festival was a one and a half hour concert ("Festival Concert").
+With the robust cooperation of ABU member organizations, the Festival showcased top solo or group talents hailing from an array of national music scenes.

 List of participants

-Broadcasters from nine different countries participated in the ABU TV Song Festival 2025.
+Broadcasters from nine different countries participated in the ABU Song Festival 2025.